Disease Prevention Updates

 Pertussis Outbreak in Whitman County

-Whitman County Public Health (WCPH) is investigating a pertussis outbreak within the WSU student population and one case within the broader community.
-There are 18 Pertussis cases identified as of 10/8/2024.
+Whitman County Public Health (WCPH) is investigating a pertussis outbreak within Whitman County.
+There are 88 pertussis cases identified as of 12/13/2024.

 Click Here for More Information